raven2cz/awesomewm-config/README.md

 # awesomewm-config
+AwesomeWM (git-master) configuration with new **80s DarkOne Theme** or **Amazing Theme**.

+**80s OneDark Theme** is focused to Atom colors and 80s pastel color schemes.
+New complex configuration of main panel with many features and additional modifications of conky, xmenu, rofi and alacritty settings.

-AwesomeWM (git-master) configuration with new Amazing Theme.
-Amazing Theme is focused to green colors with gold highlights.
+**Amazing Theme** is focused to green colors with gold highlights.
 Applications styling and additional colors are based on Nordic Colors and KDE Nordic Theme [An arctic, north-bluish color palette](https://www.nordtheme.com/).

 # Dependencies
 * AwesomeWm git-master branch!
 * picom standard version (no blur)
-* fonts: Hack Nerd Font, mononoki Nerd Font, TerminessTTFNerdFontMono
+* fonts: Hack Nerd Font, Iosevka Nerd Font, mononoki Nerd Font, TerminessTTFNerdFontMono

 # Features
 * treetile layout (fixed) from branch [alfunx/awesome-treetile](https://github.com/alfunx/awesome-treetile) - thanks Alfunx your fixes are awesome!